Skip To Main Content

 Traffic Safety & Financial Literacy

-If you have any questions about this class, please reference the Frequently Asked Questions (PDF).
+If you have any questions about this class in general, please reference the Frequently Asked Questions (PDF).
 You can also reach out to Carina Stillman for individual questions.

 Research shows that teenagers who take a driver’s education class are much safer on the road.
 This semester-long course will focus on traffic safety education (TSE) and personal finance through a blended semester developing student independence.
 The traffic safety education quarter will cover the state requirements for earning a Driver’s License in the state of Washington.
 Students will be required to complete a minimum of six hours of supervised drives with a certificated driving instructor outside of the school day (additional observation hours are also required).
 Students are required to have a Learner's Permit during or prior to taking this course.
 During financial education, students will learn personal finance skills necessary for life after high school.
 Students will learn about income, money management/budgeting, spending and credit, as well as saving and investing.
 Students will need to have a Learner's Permit for the TSE portion of this class to participate.